 Once textbooks and instructional materials are issued to a student, the responsibility for the return of these materials to the school shall be on that of the student and his/her parent(s) or guardian(s).
-When textbooks, media books or other instructional materials are not returned to the school in a form suitable for continued use, it shall be the responsibility of the student and his/her parent/ guardian to reimburse the Cartersville School System for the full replacement cost of the textbook, media book or other instructional materials.
+When textbooks, media books or other instructional materials are not returned to the school in a form suitable for continued use, it shall be the responsibility of the student and his/her parent/guardian to reimburse the Cartersville School System for the full replacement cost of the textbook, media book or other instructional materials.
 In cases involving damaged books or materials, such materials shall become the property of the student and his/her parent/guardian once replacement funds are received by the school.
-Students who do not pay for books issued to them which have been lost or damaged or lost materials shall be provided a textbook during specific class times.
+Students who do not pay for books issued to them which have been lost or damaged shall not be issued replacement books or materials until the debt is erased.
+Students who owe for damaged or lost materials shall be provided a textbook during specific class times.
 In no case shall a student be eligible to participate in graduation exercises or elective school activities of the Cartersville School System if debts related to lost or damaged books or materials remain unpaid.